CERT-Polska/karton/docs/getting_started.rst

 Or, if you're feeling adventurous, download the sources using git and install them manually.

-In addition to karton, you'll also need to setup `MinIO <https://docs.min.io/docs/minio-quickstart-guide.html>`_ and `Redis-server <https://redis.io/topics/quickstart>`_.
+In addition to Karton core library, you'll also need to setup `MinIO <https://docs.min.io/docs/minio-quickstart-guide.html>`_ and `Redis server <https://redis.io/topics/quickstart>`_.

 Configuration